-In other words, \mathbf{p} is the eigenvector of \mathbf{M} with eigenvalue 1.
-It is a well known property of stochastic matrices that they always possess such an eigenvector[117].
+In other words, p is the eigenvector of M with eigenvalue 1[122].
 Computing this numerically, the stationary distribution is (0.5435, 0.3261, 0.1304).
-Note that MATLAB returns eigenvectors with $\mathbf{e}^{\mathsf{T}}\mathbf{e} = 1$ - the unit eigenvector therefore will usually require normalisation to make this a probability.
+Note that software packages usually return eigenvectors with $\mathbf{e}^{\mathsf{T}}\mathbf{e} = 1$ - the unit eigenvector therefore will usually require normalisation to make this a probability.

-5.1.2 The Sum-Product algorithm on Factor Graphs
+5.1.2 The sum-product algorithm on factor graphs

-Both Markov and Belief Networks can be represented using Factor Graphs.
-For this reason it is convenient to derive a marginal inference algorithm for the FG since this then applies to both Markov and Belief Networks.
+Both Markov and belief networks can be represented using factor graphs.
+For this reason it is convenient to derive a marginal inference algorithm for the FG since this then applies to both Markov and belief networks.
 This is termed the sum-product algorithm since to compute marginals we need to distribute the sum over variable states over the product of factors.
 In older texts, this is referred to as belief propagation.

-Non-branching graphs: variable to variable messages
+Non-branching graphs : variable to variable messages